-4.4.6 Erasing the On-chip EEPROM
+4.5.6 Erasing the On-chip EEPROM

 When D-Bug12 operates in POD mode, it saves various operating parameters and data in the MC9S12DP256's on-chip EEPROM.
 One of the parameters is the default baud rate.
-If communication cannot be established with the EVB and random characters are displayed on the terminal screen, it is possible that the baud rate was changed to something other than the current sattings of the terminal pro- grom.
-If attempting . communications et verious hand rates door not settings of the terminal pro- result in D-Bug12's prompt reconfigure the baud rate to t being displayed, the factory default of ne EVB's on-chip f 9600.
-EEPROM should be erased to
+If communication cannot be established with the EVB and random characters are displayed on the terminal screen, it is possible that the baud rate was changed to something other than the current settings of the terminal program.
+If attempting communications at various baud rates does not result in D-Bug12's prompt being displayed, the EVB's on-chip EEPROM should be erased to reconfigure the baud rate to the factory default of 9600.